 Even though your time in Yosemite will be limited, you can still visit some of the park’s most iconic attractions.

-First, remember that it currently costs $30 to get into Yosemite.
-And reservations are also required to get in during busier times of the year.
+Also remember: Reservations are required to get in during busier times of the year.
 Check this site for Yosemite entrance reservations.

 With that, here are a few must-see one-day spots you should aim for if you’re runnin’ up that hill from Fresno (linked to Google Maps location):